hapax/hapax.github.io/assets/teaching.md

 ## 3. The real world <a id="sec-3" name="sec-3"></a>

-A second direction out of the scrubland is applications of mathematics in the real world.
+A second direction out of the scrubland is the application of mathematics to problems in the real world.
 Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly in maths classes.
-Word problems, for instance, are often supposed to be set in the real world, though I'm not sure I live in the same world as these problems.
+The "real world" is the home of word problems.
 Here is an example from our textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist3.png"
-    width="75%" />
+    width="80%" />
 		    <figcaption><i>Real world?</i></figcaption>
 	</div>
 	</figure>

-If "word problem" continues to mean "contrived and irrelevant"
+These are

 ## An elementary example